Kokanee Lake Trail

 Over Kokanee Pass

 As you cross Kokanee Pass, you’ll finally see the iconic landscape of Kokanee Glacier Park.
-Mount John Carter is to your left, the Pyramids rising up to your right.
+Mount John Carter is to your left with Mount Kitchener to your right.
 Much of the surrounding landscape is rocky hills sparsely dotted with trees.

 Kaslo Lake Campground